-HYSTERECTOMY — Hysterectomy is the last resort for treatment of atony, but should not be delayed in women who require prompt control of uterine hemorrhage to prevent death.
-In women with placenta accreta, hysterectomy is one of the best approaches for controlling hemorrhage; with enhanced diagnosis of accreta prior to delivery, hysterectomy can often be anticipated and discussed with the patient before cesarean delivery.
+HYSTERECTOMY — Hysterectomy is generally the last resort for treatment of atony, but should not be delayed in women who require prompt control of uterine hemorrhage to prevent death.
+By comparison, in women with placenta accreta/increta/percreta or uterine rupture, early resort to hysterectomy is one of the best approaches for controlling hemorrhage.
+With improving prenatal diagnosis of placental attachment disorders, hysterectomy can often be anticipated and discussed with the patient before cesarean delivery.
 (See "Peripartum hysterectomy" and "Clinical features and diagnosis of placenta accreta, increta, and percreta" and "Management of placenta accreta, increta, and percreta".)

 Post-laparotomy inspection — At the completion of the laparotomy and before closing the abdomen, the operative field should be inspected carefully for hemostasis.
 Microvascular bleeding usually can be controlled using topic hemostatic agents.
 (See "Management of hemorrhage in gynecologic surgery".)